GSatija/VirtualBox/README.md

 # VirtualBox

-## This is to help any one using Mac OS and download VirtualBox using command line
+## This is to help anyone using Mac OS and wants to download VirtualBox using command line

 During this download the latest version of Virtual box was 6.0.16.